 Sometimes stronger medicine is necessary.
 Your dermatologist can prescribe an antibiotic that you take by mouth.
 A few patients need injections of an antibiotic.

-If your child gets impetigo frequently, your dermatologist may recommend adding a small amount of bleach to the child’s bath.
+If your child gets impetigo frequently, your dermatologist may recommend adding a small amount of bleach to your child’s bath, as follows:

 Because impetigo is very contagious, a child may need to stay home from school for a few days.
 If this is necessary, your dermatologist will tell you when your child can return to school.